Average handle time is one of the more popular metrics that customer support and service teams track for good reason.

-Think about the next customer service call that you're rep is going to take.
-Do you want the call to be fast or good?
+Think about the next call that your rep will take.
+Do you want it to be fast or good?

-Average handle time is a popular data point that determines how long it takes to deal with support or service requests in your business.
+The correct answer is both—because your customers expect both.
 In this post, we'll break down what average handle time is, how to calculate it, and how you can cut it in half at your company.

 Average Handle Time (AHT)

-Average handle time (AHT) is a customer service metric that measures the average amount of time needed to resolve a support or service request.
-This includes any time spent on holds, delays, or follow-up actions to fulfill the customer's needs.
-AHT is typically used in call centers to determine the average length of calls, but it can also be used to analyze chat and email queues as well.
+Average handle time (AHT) is a metric that measures the average amount of time needed to resolve a support request.
+This includes time spent on hold, delays, or follow-up actions to fulfill the customer's needs.
+AHT is typically used in call centers to determine the average length of calls, but you can also use it to analyze chat and email queues.

 Why is average handle time important?

 Reducing your AHT often means that your customer service team is being more productive.
-Customers aren't spending as much time working with your reps and your team is solving cases at a faster rate.
+Customers aren't spending as much time on the phone with your reps and your team is solving cases at a faster rate.
 This not only improves the experience for the customer but also allows your reps to take on more cases in their daily workflow.

 Now that you understand why average handle time is a key customer service metric, you'll probably want to know how to calculate it for your service channels.
 Below is the formula you can use to calculate AHT in your business.